peterbonnesoeur/COVID19-FaceMaskDetector/README.md

 Where:

-* t indicate the type of camera (in this case IP)
+* -t indicate the type of camera (in this case IP)

- *p indicates the port of the camera.
+* -p indicates the port of the camera.

 2 - To use Raspberry Pi camera modules, you need to run the following code on each of them (while they are connected to the same network as your computer).